dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 4. Is virtual
 5. Is extern(C++)
 6. Intent to capture function pointers or delegates
-7. Has many args; unreasonable combinatorial explosion
+7. Has many arguments; unreasonable combinatorial explosion
-8. Is larger-than-inline scale; engineer assesses that reducing instantiation bloat has greater priority than maximising parameter passing efficiency in select cases
+8. Is larger-than-inline scale; engineer assesses that reducing instantiation bloat has greater priority than maximizing parameter passing efficiency in select cases

-Any (or many) of these reasons may apply, eliminating `auto ref` from the solution space.
+One or more of these reasons may apply, thereby eliminating `auto ref` from the solution space.

 ### Why not `const` like C++?

 It was debated whether this proposal should apply to `ref const` like C++, or to `ref` more generally.

-Satisfying arguments in favour of extending the pattern beyond `const` include:
+Satisfying arguments in favor of extending the pattern beyond `const` include:
 * D has `return ref`, and a tendency towards pipeline programming, making mutation of `ref` rvalue arguments a valid and valuable pattern.
-* D's `const` is more restrictive than C++, and limits wide application.
+* D's `const` is more restrictive than that of C++ and limits wide application.

 ### Key use cases

 Pipeline programming expressions often begin with a range returned from a function (an rvalue).
 Transform functions may receive their argument by reference.
 Such cases currently break the pipeline and introduce a manual temporary.
-This proposal improves the pipeline-programming experience.
+This proposal improves the pipeline programming experience.

-Generic programming is one of D's biggest success stories, and tends to work best when interfaces and expressions are orthogonal and with as few as possible edge-cases.
-Certain forms of meta find that `ref`-ness is a key edge-case which requires special case handling and may often lead to brittle generic code to be discovered by a niche end-user at some future time.
+Generic programming is one of D's biggest success stories and tends to work best when interfaces and expressions are orthogonal, with as few edge cases as possible .
+Certain forms of meta find that `ref`-ness is a key edge case which requires special case handling and may often lead to brittle generic code to be discovered by a niche end user at some future time.

 Another high-impact case is OOP, where virtual function APIs inhibit the use of templates (ie, `auto ref`).

-By comparison, C++ has a very high prevalence of `const&` args, classes with virtual functions, and default args supplied to ref.
+By comparison, C++ has a very high prevalence of `const&` arguments, classes with virtual functions, and default arguments supplied to reference parameters.
 When interfacing with C++, those functions are mirrored to D. The issue addressed in this DIP becomes magnified significantly to this set of users.
-C++ interaction is a key initiative, this DIP reduces inconvenience when interacting with C++ API's, and improves the surface area we are able to express.
+C++ interaction is a key initiative; this DIP reduces inconvenience when interacting with C++ APIs, and improves the surface area we are able to express.

 This issue is also likely to appear more frequently for vendors with tight ABI requirements.
-Lack of templates at ABI boundary lead to users of closed-source libraries distributed as binary or DLLs being more likely to encounter challenges interacting with such APIs.
+Lack of templates at ABI boundaries lead to users of closed-source libraries distributed as binaries being more likely to encounter challenges interacting with such APIs.

 ## Copyright & License